Devolutions/doc/docs/en/kb/remote-desktop-manager/knowledge-base/it-glue-information.md

 Therefore there are 2 choices when using IT Glue in {{ en.RDM }}

 1. Everyone is an administrator.
 Since you do not want to share the API Key with everyone, you can create a session in an ***Always prompt with list*** mode.
 However, this way everyone can access all credentials stored in the selected IT Glue organization.
-This isn't the best solution as far as security is concerned.
+This is not the best solution as far as security is concerned.
 1. Have the administrator or someone trustworthy create specific entries targeting specific IT Glue credentials in {{ en.RDM }} Then you can use the {{ en.RDM }} permissions to decide who can ***View*** the entry and who can ***View Password*** If you choose this option, you would have to make sure to block the ***Edit*** permissions on all IT Glue entries as to ensure no one can edit the entry and choose a password which is not meant for them.